patelshri308-commits/DaBears/README.md

 This analysis shows that:

 * Efficiency metrics > volume metrics
-* Turnovers and explosive plays significantly influence outcomes beyond overall efficiency
+* Yards-Per-Play, Turnovers and explosive plays significantly influence outcomes beyond overall efficiency

 For football analytics, this suggests that evaluating performance through possession-based metrics alone may be misleading.